Singularity categories of gentle algebras: Introduction

 Singularity categories were introduced and studied by Buchweitz \cite{Buchweitz}.
 Recently, Orlov's global version \cite{Orlov2} attracted a lot of interest in algebraic geometry and theoretical physics: in particular, its relation to Kontsevich's Homological Mirror Symmetry Conjecture.

-For Iwanaga--Gorenstein rings, Buchweitz gave an equivalent description of singularity categories in terms of stable categories of Gorenstein-projective modules (also known as maximal Cohen--Macaulay modules), see \cite{Buchweitz} and also Happel \cite{Happel} and Keller \& Vossieck \cite{KV}.
-In particular, the singularity categories of selfinjective algebras are the stable module categories, which were thoroughly studied in representation theory.
-Moreover, for artin algebras with radical square zero the singularity categories were described in terms of projective modules over certain von Neumann regular algebras by X.-W. Chen \cite{Chen}.
-In this case, the underlying additive categories are semisimple abelian categories.
+For Iwanaga--Gorenstein rings, Buchweitz gave an equivalent description of singularity categories in terms of stable categories of Gorenstein projective modules (also known as maximal Cohen--Macaulay modules), see \cite{Buchweitz} and also Happel \cite{Happel}, Keller \& Vossieck \cite{KV} and Rickard \cite{Rickard}.
+In particular, singularity categories of selfinjective algebras are equivalent to their stable module categories, which were thoroughly studied in representation theory.
+X.-W. Chen \cite{Chen} described the singularity categories of artin algebras with radical square zero in terms of projective modules over certain von Neumann regular algebras.
+He shows that their underlying additive categories are semisimple abelian categories.

-The aim of this note is to describe the singularity categories for another class of finite dimensional algebras - so called gentle algebras (Definition \ref{D:Gentle}).
+The aim of this note is to describe the singularity categories of another class of finite dimensional algebras - so called gentle algebras (Definition \ref{D:Gentle}).
 As it turns out, their underlying additive categories are again semisimple.
 Examples of gentle algebras include tilted algebras of type $\AA_{n}$ \cite{Assem82} and $\widetilde{\AA}_{n}$ \cite{AssemSkowronski} and more generally all algebras which are derived equivalent to gentle algebras \cite{SchroerZimmermann}.
 Moreover, algebras derived equivalent to $\mathbb{A}_{n}$-configurations of projective lines \cite{Burban} and Jacobian algebras coming from triangulations of unpunctured marked surfaces are gentle.
-The latter are precisely the cluster tilted algebras of type $\mathbb{A}_{n}$ and $\widetilde{\AA}_{n}$ \cite{ABCP}.
+Furthermore, cluster tilted algebras of type $\mathbb{A}_{n}$ and $\widetilde{\AA}_{n}$ are gentle - in fact, they arise from unpunctured marked discs and annuli \cite{ABCP}.

 Our proof combines Buchweitz' equivalence with the explicit classification of indecomposable modules over gentle algebras which follows (see e.g.~\cite{WW, ButlerRingel}) from work of Ringel \cite{Ringel}, who builds on techniques developed by Gelfand \& Ponomarev \cite{GP} in their study of indecomposable representations of the Lorentz group.
 More precisely, indecomposable modules are either \emph{string} or \emph{band} modules.
 Band modules are never submodules of projective modules - in particular, they cannot be Gorenstein projective (GP).
 We show that string modules are GP precisely if they are projective or left ideals generated by certain arrows.
 We complete our description of the singularity categories by proving that all non-trivial morphisms between indecomposable GPs factor over projectives.